zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Of course, the other possibility is that a person w ho denies he has a problem doesn’t have a problem, but we live in a world now affected by psychological theory, and this is one that at least is popular am ong a lot of people – that denying the problem means perhaps that you actually  have that problem.
 And I’m sure that happens, as well.

 Dean says, “That’s crazy.”
 Dr. Miao says, “Shh!
 We don’t use the c-word here.
 Come with me.”
 Dean is reacting to Dr. Miao’s state ment, saying that she’s crazy, she’s out of her head, she’s nuts.
-“Crazy” i s a very negative way to describe someone who may have a mental disorder.
+“Crazy” is a very negative way to describe someone who may have a mental disorder.

 So, Dr. Miao says, “We don’t use the c-word here.”
 The “c-word” here means crazy.
 When there’s a word or a term that you don’t  want to say out loud, you can use an expression or a phrase like this by just usi ng the first letter of the word.